Last Updated: April 27th, 2022 by Kristen Douglas

 Alternative/Public Transportation to a Rays Game

-There is quite literally one public transportation option to get to the park.
-You can park or walk to any of the stops of the shuttle, and take that to the park.
+There is literally one public transportation option to get to the park.
+You can park or walk to any of the shuttle stops, and take that to the park.
 Or you can drive.
 Shuttle or drive.

-There is a free shuttle to all home Rays games.
-It repeats a circular route around St. Petersburg, starting 90 minutes before the game and continuing until an hour after the game/concert ends.
+There is a free shuttle to all home Tampa Bay Rays games.
+It runs a circular route around St. Petersburg, starting 90 minutes before the game and continuing until an hour after the game ends.
+You can drive into the shuttle and park in their garage by entering from 1st Avenue South between 1st and 2nd Streets.

 Another option if you happen to be staying nearby is to avoid the crowded shuttle and the stress of traffic and grab an Uber ride.
 If you’ve never used Uber, click here and get your first ride free.